jmh045000/utd_cs6301_project/lit_review/readme.md

 * IEEE
 * another paper by the initial author

+In fact, Bowman [4] and other studies suggest that for direct input in 3D space six degrees of freedom are not expedient most of the time.
+Therefore it is very reasonable to restrict the user’s input to two dimensions for instance.
+Commonly grids and snapping functions are used to enable exact modeling.

 __virtual reality/Virtual Notepad Handwriting in Immersive VR (1998).pdf__
 * IEEE
 * interesting method of interaction (possible way to do interaction...  drawing tablets or digitizers are quite common for CAD)